Elen-tesfai/buzzline-06-tesfai/README.md

 5. **Setup Instructions**: A step-by-step guide to setting up the environment, including cloning the repository, setting up the virtual environment, and installing dependencies.
 6. **Running the Project**: Instructions on how to run both the producer and the consumer, which are the core of the system.
 7. **License**: A section about the MIT License for the project.

-This is the kind of content you would typically see in a well-structured `README.md` file, and you can copy-paste this directly into your file.